macsakini/macsakini/README.md

 # Last Project

-These pinned repos are my last project.
+All pinned repos are microservices running my last project.
 To make it simple to understand see here:

 https://www.macmaxwell.com/last-project/